frontrunner44/Linked-List-Manager/README.md

 - `getMiddleNode()`: Returns the middle node of the list.
 - `swap(pos1, pos2)`: Swaps the positions of two nodes in the list.
 - `swapProperties(pos1, pos2, property)`: Swaps the properties of two nodes.
-- `splice(start, end)`: Creates a new linked list from a portion of the original list.
+- `splice(start, end)`: Returns a new linked list from a portion of the original list.
 - `log`: Prints the current state of the list to the console.
-- `search(property, value)`: returns an array containing all nodes with data containing the matching property and property value.
+- `search(property, value)`: returns an array containing all nodes with data matching the search criteria.
 - `reverse()`: reverses the linked list.
 - `removeDuplicates()`: finds and removes nodes with duplicate data.
+- `getNodeByPosition(position)`: returns the node occupying the specified position.

 ## Note